My Yaesu Radios - The Vacuum Tube Models

 are many reports of similar problems on the Internet.
 Oddly, the FT-102

-employed an identical power supply circuit but failures did not seem to
+employed a similar power supply circuit but failures did not seem to

 be an issue with